TruthgamiPC/University-Work/Year 3/README.md

 2. Server & Bot project - Socket Programming - [link](https://github.com/TruthgamiPC/University-Work/tree/main/Year%203/Networks%20and%20Data%20Communicaitons/Server%20%26%20Bot)
 <!-- Open Book Assessment - [link]() -->

-- First project was individual and includes simulation and analysis of a network.
-- Socket programming is a group project done on python which requires the development of an IRC server and a bot which can join IRC servers.
+First project was individual and includes simulation and analysis of a network.\n Socket programming is a group project done on python which requires the development of an IRC server and a bot which can join IRC servers.

 ## Database Systems
 - Database designs - [link](https://github.com/TruthgamiPC/University-Work/tree/main/Year%203/Database%20Systems/Design)
 - Database project SQL - [link](https://github.com/TruthgamiPC/University-Work/tree/main/Year%203/Database%20Systems/Database%20project)

-Database designs - initial designs of our database system and web app.
-Database project SQL - Web app code and statements from the database implementation.
+Database designs - initial designs of our database system and web app.\n Database project SQL - Web app code and statements from the database implementation.
 The database was hosted on University servers and created in MySQL.

 ## Information Security